PEDSnet/pedsnet-catalogue/README.md

 ## Deploy

 For deployment, Docker must be used.
-Define a environment file with the following service URLs defined.
-These URLs will be dynamically added to the `index.html` file.
+Define an environment file with the following service URLs  and the application base path specified.
+The URLs and the base path will be dynamically added to the `index.html` file.

 ```
 # services.env